piyushsharma220699/Git-and-GitHub-Session/README.md

 # Git and GitHub Session

-These are the notes of various sessions taken by me on Git & GitHub.
+These are the notes of various sessions taken by me on Git & GitHub :)

 [![Made withJupyter](https://img.shields.io/badge/Made%20with-Jupyter-orange?style=for-the-badge&logo=Jupyter)](https://jupyter.org/try)